tejassaboo/TejasSaboo/README.md

 - ⚡ Fun fact: ...
 -->

 Hi!
-My name is Tejas Saboo and I am a student at The University of Texas at Austin double-majoring in Computer Science and Mathematics.
+My name is Tejas Saboo and I am a student at The University of Texas at Austin double-majoring in Computer Science and Mathematics with a Certificate in Applied Statistical Modeling.
 I am an insatiably curious lifelong learner that values creative and artistic expression, disruptive and impactful innovation, integrity and humanity, humility and authenticity, environmental consciousness, decentralized decision-making, efficiency, autonomy, adventure, and challenge.
 I am always striving to use technology to solve problems and create value for society.

 I am an experienced academic researcher, full-stack software engineer and architect, machine learning engineer, leader, and artist.
 I spent the past two summers interning at Trend Micro where I worked on customer-centric cybersecurity, cloud architecture, data science and telemetry, and software projects that delivered on company OKRs.
 I have contributed to machine learning and artificial intelligence, electrical engineering, and epidemiology research, and I hope to continue to advance technology and scientific knowledge throughout my life.